yusufozturk/panther/docs/gitbook/writing-parsers.md

 ---
-description: Add support for custom log types
+description: Add support for custom logs
 ---

 # Writing a New Parser

-You can add support for a new log type by writing a new **Parser**, which controls how Panther converts a raw log event to be used by the rules engine.
+You can add support for a new log type by writing a new **Parser**, which controls how Panther converts a raw log string to a  to be used by the rules engine.
 The instructions below provide a developer's guide for writing new Parsers.

 ## Getting Started